 What do incense burners do?

-Incense burners are the perfect tools for you to rely on when burning incenses to make it a safe and relaxed experience.
-In order to enjoy the many benefits of incense, you have to let it burn completely.
+Incense burners are the perfect tools to rely on when burning incenses to make it a safe and relaxed experience.
+To enjoy the many benefits of incense, you have to let it burn completely.
 An incense burner can help you do so safely.
 You can relax, meditate, cast spells, do a tarot reading and so much more with incense burning when it is in a holder!

 I want to cleanse my space with incense, do I still need an incense burner?